sara-nl/clouddocs/vm-states.markdown

 The OS running on the VM does **not** notice anything.
 Persistent and non-persistent images will keep their changes after the reboot because the VM is **not** deallocated.

 The OS will boot again.

+#### Delete and recreate

+Can only be triggered when the VM is in state RUNNING.

+_Delete and recreate_ leaves the VM in the RUNNING state, after going through a CLEANUP and PROLOG cycle.

+This state **keeps blocking the resources** that the VM holds, so your quota keeps ticking.
+Resources are reallocated in the same node.

+The OS running on the VM does **not** notice anything.
+Persistent and non-persistent images will keep their changes after the reboot.

+The OS will boot again.